JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Persistence in MIRI

 \section{Persistence in MIRI}

-The F2550W data show depressed central pixels for some of the sources.
-This is especially apparent in the dimmer point sources.
+The F2550W data show depressed central pixels for some of the sources \rrr{as highlighted by dashed circles in \rf{the middle panel of} Figure \ref{fig:fluff}.} This is especially apparent in the dimmer point sources.
 The depressed pixels are present in the raw, uncalibrated files across all five dithers.
 This is indicative of persistence caused by the prior observations with the F1280W filter.
 This is further evidenced by the presence of depressed pixels in the combined image at the locations where the bright star was on the detector at each of the dithers.
 Points sources above $\sim$0.001\jy in the F1280W filter are affected by persistence.
 The effect is especially amplified in the sources that are bright in F1280W while being dimmer in F2550W.
 Both F2550W and F1280W filters have several regions with slew persistence, another typical artifact for fields with bright stars.

 \cite{dicken_jwst_2024} reports $<0.01\%$ flux contribution from persistence after 15 minutes of the saturating observations.
 At the same time, they report an instance of slew persistence that lasted much longer than other examples and modeling, and no cause was identified (PID 2736).
 While the commissioning investigations of persistence did not include the evaluation of the impact on the ramp fitting process, the persistence-induced error is usually estimated to be below 1\%.
 However, we observe that the central few pixels are dimmed by up to 5\% relative to the surrounding pixels.